Statutory Instrument No 666 of 2006 – European Communities (Energy Performance of Buildings) Regulations 2006

 Après le Match en Irlande

 There is nothing so boring as listening to the English go on … and on … and on … and on … about that 1986 Diego Maradona Goal.
 Pay-back time for Las Malvinas ?
-Let’s stop the whinging … and move on.
+In Ireland, let’s stop the whinging … and move on.
 We can be a great team – not just a good team – at the next European Championships in 2012 !

 Anyway … back to Paris